Legal Aid Justice Center: Client services and advocacy programs

-Though the Civil Rights & Racial Justice Program was officially launched in early 2017, the core values espoused by the program have been central to the Legal Aid Justice Center’s mission for a long time.
-Building on that work, the program is committed to intervening at every point in the criminal legal system- from initial law enforcement contact in the community, through the courts, to individuals’ confinement in Virginia’s jails and prisons, and finally to their reentry into the community.

 Civil Advocacy Program

 The Civil Advocacy Program serves low-income community members with a variety of non-criminal legal services.
 Civil Advocacy covers cases in consumer protection, employment discrimination, housing rights, mental health laws, and access to public benefits.

 JustChildren Program

 The JustChildren program was established in 1998 to address issues in Virginia's public education, juvenile justice, and foster care systems.
 The program uses a variety of methods, including direct representation of clients, community education and organizing, and legislative advocacy.

 Immigrant Advocacy Program

 The Immigrant Advocacy Program again uses a combination of legislative advocacy, public education, and representation of individual clients to improve the condition of immigrant workers in Virginia.
 Since its establishment in 1998, Immigrant Advocacy has settled cases for over $2 million to immigrant laborers in unpaid wages.

 Beginning in 2017, LAJC has expanded efforts to serve the thousands of immigrant farmworkers living in isolated areas throughout Virginia.
 LAJC meets workers at the labor camps, mobile home parks and motels where those who pick, pack and process Virginia’s crops reside, sometimes for only a few months each year.
 Physical isolation, language barriers and insecure immigration status make farmworkers particularly vulnerable to exploitation, through wage theft, labor trafficking and other offenses.